yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

 .. code-block:: text

-   result.y[0] → h1
+   result.y[0] -> h1
-   result.y[1] → h2
+   result.y[1] -> h2
-   result.y[2] → h3
+   result.y[2] -> h3

 6. Reuse the Trained Operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the operator has been trained, the data-generation and training
+Once the operator has been trained, data generation and training do not
-stages do not need to be repeated for new system configurations.
+need to be repeated for new system configurations.

 An inference-only option object is therefore defined as